planetfederal/qgis-plugin-repos/docker-plugins-xml/auth0/README.md

-The modifications provided in this directory, enable **Auth0** authentication and *Desktop tiers* authoriztion for the plugins in the protected folder (`packages-auth`).
+The modifications provided in this directory, enable **Auth0** authentication and *Desktop tiers* authorization for the plugins in the protected folder (`packages-auth`).

 Please refer to the [README for the main Docker repository][mdr] in the parent directory of this repository for the full documentation.
-The present document document contains description of the additional features and methods available in **Auth0-enabled** repositories.
+The present document contains a description of the additional features and methods available in **Auth0-enabled** repositories.

 Supported authentication methods are: